Non-Recourse Loan: Self-Directed IRA Financing Explained

 How Non-Recourse Loans Work

 The non-recourse loan is secured by the investment itself.
-The real estate purchased in an IRA is used as collateral.
+The real estate purchased in a self-directed IRA is used as collateral.
 In the event of foreclosure or default, the lender can only pursue the IRA asset, protecting the IRA holder's personal savings and other assets.

 Non-recourse loans, due to their higher financial risk to the lender, have more stringent eligibility requirements (such as properties with strong income potential) and typically come with higher interest rates compared to traditional mortgage loans.
 It's important to note that these loans are not widely available through most banks.
 Instead, you will need to seek out a specialized lender, such as an IRA non-recourse real estate lender.